pifantastic/drupal-7-release-party/README.md

 * Open index.html in a text editor and locate the config object.

       var config = {
-        // Flickr tags to pull images from.
+        // What to search for.
         queries: ['drupal', 'd7rp'],

         // Flickr API key.